+PURPOSE: Establish procedures and guidelines for the operation of the Computerized/Pneumatic Tube System transporting specimens, medications, supplies, records and other small items.
+This policy ensures the safe transportation of items and minimizes potential dangers to staff.

+DEFINITIONS:

+Carrier: A latched container used as the vehicle for transporting items within the tube system

+Foam liner/padding: A foam layer placed inside the carrier used to stabilize contents to reduce the risk

+of breakage or damage.

-latched containerPOLICY: Cone Health staff will follow the manufacturer’s instructions when transporting medications and lab specimens via a pneumatic tube system.
-In addition, staff will follow transport rules of the NC Board of Pharmacy, Quest Labs and any other applicable Cone Health Policies.Solstas
+POLICY: Cone Health staff will follow the manufacturer’s instructions when transporting medications and lab specimens via a pneumatic tube system.
+In addition, staff will follow transport rules of the NC Board of Pharmacy, Quest Labs and any other applicable Cone Health Policies.

 NOTE: Moses Cone (MC), Alamance Regional (AR), Wesley Long (WL), and Women’s Hospital (WH) each have an intra-hospital tube network.
 An active Cone Health ID badge is required to send tube carriers on the MC campus.
 This policy applies to all tube systems within CH.
-Carriers used on the MC campus are NEVER to be carried to another station.
-Always send carriers using the “Empty Send” process to preserve system programming.programing.
+Carriers used are NEVER to be carried to another station.
+Always send carriers using the “Empty Send” process to preserve system programming..

 PROCEDURE:

+General Use

+Place items to be sent in an empty carrier.
+Ensure that contents are immobilized and/or securely contained.
+(If lab or pharmaceutical, refer to specific instructions below for sending and packaging)

+Close carrier securely and ensure that both latches are engaged.
+Anything protruding or hanging from the carrier will cause it to get stuck in the tube and cause tube system failure.

+Place carrier upright in transport dispatcher.

+Select destination and send carrier.

+Remove carrier(s) promptly from bin and remove contents from carrier.

+If carriers are damaged, remove from the system and send to Facilities Management to be repaired.

+If contents are received not intact, follow the cleaning procedure below for Spills/Leaks.

+Items NOT Approved for Transport